hazelcast/hazelcast-jet-reference-manual/docs/500_Vertices_in_the_Library/200_Sinks.md

+[TOC]

-##IMap and ICache writers
+## IMap and ICache writers

 IMap and ICache Writers drain the entries to a buffer and uses `putAll` method for flushing them into
 IMap and ICache respectively.
 Processors expects items of type `Map.Entry`.

 ```java